cedalion.io package

 )[source]

-Creates or updates participants.tsv and participants.json files in a BIDS-compliant directory.
+Creates or updates the BIDS participants.tsv and participants.json files.

 Parameters:

-• bids_dir (str) – Path to the BIDS directory where output files will be written.
+• bids_dir – Path to the BIDS directory where output files will be written.

-• mapping_df (pd.DataFrame, optional) – Used to create participants.tsv if no existing file is found.
+• mapping_df – Used to create participants.tsv if no existing file is found.

-• participants_tsv_path (str, optional) – Path to an existing participants.tsv file.
+• participants_tsv_path – Path to an existing participants.tsv file.

-• participants_json_path (str, optional) – Path to an existing participants.json file.
+• participants_json_path – Path to an existing participants.json file.

-• fields (List[str], optional) – List of fields to include in your schema.
+• fields – Fields to include in the schema.
 If None, a default set is used.

 cedalion.io.bids.edit_events(row: Series, bids_dir: str) None[source]

-Edits an events.tsv file in a BIDS directory based on specified conditions.
+Edits a BIDS _events.tsv file in place based on values in row.

 Parameters: